Trophonius: Family

-Trophonius was a son of Erginus, king of Minyan Orchomenus and brother of Agamedes.
-But Apollo is said to be his actual divine father.
+In the Homeric Hymn to Apollo, Trophonius is a son of Erginus (the king of Minyan Orchomenus) and brother of Agamedes.
+Pausanias gives his father as Apollo.

 Mythology

 Temple of Apollo

 According to the Homeric Hymn to Apollo, he built Apollo's temple at the oracle at Delphi with Agamedes.
-Once finished, the oracle told the brothers to do whatsoever they wished for six days and, on the seventh, their greatest wish would be granted.
+Pindar relates how, once finished, the oracle told the brothers to do whatsoever they wished for six days and, on the seventh, they would get their reward.
 They did and were found dead on the seventh day.
-The maxim by Menander, "those whom the gods love die young", comes from this story.
+Cicero mentions the same story, only shortening the number of days to three.
+The maxim by Menander, "those whom the gods love die young", may have come from this story.

 Treasury of King Hyrieus

 Alternatively, according to Pausanias they built a treasure chamber (with a secret entrance only they knew about) for King Hyrieus of Boeotia.
 Using the secret entrance, they stole Hyrieus' fortune.
 The king was aware but did not know who the thief was; he laid a snare.
 Agamedes was trapped in it; Trophonius cut off his head so that Hyrieus would not know whose body it was.
-He then fled into the cavern at Lebadaea and disappeared forever.
+He was then immediately swallowed up by the earth and was turned into an immortal subterranean god.

 The cave of Trophonius was not discovered again until the Lebadaeans suffered a plague and consulted the Delphic Oracle.
 The Pythia advised them that an unnamed hero was angry at being neglected, and that they should find his grave and offer him worship forthwith.
 Several unsuccessful searches followed, and the plague continued unabated until a shepherd boy followed a trail of bees into a hole in the ground.
 Instead of honey, he found a daimon, and Lebadaea lost its plague while gaining a popular oracle.